Orthopaedic templating

 Orthopedic templating is a process wherein surgeons use either acetate templates or digital templates to estimate the correct size of the prosthesis to be used in surgery.
 One educator on the subject has been AO/ASIF.
 In a study published in the Injury journal published in 1998, 94% of consultants and 100% of trainees felt that planning was important but half, respectively, routinely planned fracture treatment.

 Since 1999, companies have developed software to computerize the process.
-In 1999, mediCAD® was the first commercially available software focused mainly on the German market.
+In 1999, mediCAD was the first commercially available software focused mainly on the German market.
 The orthopedic templating software market began in the United States in 2000 when Medstrat, bootstrapped by Mike Cowden and company, introduced their Workflow Engine (WFE), the industry’s first orthopedic-specific PACS.
-The market grew in 2003 when UK-based OrthoView was founded by Adrian Dwyer, Peter Quinn and John Chambers, and after seed-funding, funded by a consortia of investors led by Albany Ventures, and the Israeli-based Orthocrat-TraumaCad was bootstrapped by an Orthopedic Surgeon Doron Norman MD and a software entrepreneur Zeev Glozman.
+The market grew in 2003 when UK-based OrthoView was founded by Adrian Dwyer, Peter Quinn and John Chambers, and after seed-funding, funded by a consortium of investors led by Albany Ventures, and the Israeli-based Orthocrat-TraumaCad was bootstrapped by an Orthopedic Surgeon Doron Norman MD and a software entrepreneur Zeev Glozman.
 Other later work includes that of the orthopedic pediatric surgeon Peter Stevens MD from the University Of Utah.

 The main driver of software-based orthopedic templating was the introduction of computed radiography (CR) and digital radiography (DR) systems on a mass scale, which in essence eliminated film from the hospital environment, creating the need for digital templating.
 Unfortunately, eliminating film creates a major flaw when viewing digital images in a variety of viewing formats.
 Therefore, a value of known size must be present within the image much like a legend on a map.
 The first calibration device has been introduced into the market was by Dr by Dr Grant Shaw of OrthoView, and later the Zimmer corporation, the latter consisted of an acrylic bar with two embedded steel balls.
 OrthoMark and J2 Medicals Akucal were the first devices to use a spherical marker on an articulating and adjustable arm attached to a base that could be placed next to or under a patient.
 Subsequently, several different OrthoMark models became available with a variety of bases.
 Some companies copied these devices, among them was Orthocrat-TraumaCad (subsequently Voyant Health, then Brainlab) with what they called VoyantMark.
 Another adaptation was the development by Mr Richard King of the University of Coventry & Warwickshire of a dual marker calibration device dubbed KingMark.